tawilkinson/docs/users/getting-started.md

 ## Static Carbon Footprint

-Your static carboon footprint is things that effect your carbon footprint on a yearly basis.
-This is divided by 365 and added to your daily.
+Your static carboon footprint is comprised of things that effect your carbon footprint on a yearly basis.
+This is divided by 365 and added to your daily footprint.
-To do this you need to awnser the following questions.
+To do this you need to answer the following questions:

 | Question?                                                    	| Command           	| Answers                                                                  	| Required 	|
 |--------------------------------------------------------------	|-------------------	|--------------------------------------------------------------------------	|----------	|